Background and Description

 Larvae sometimes feed on the undersides of leaves, folding and webbing the leaf together to form a shelter.
 Likewise, leaf shelters are often attached to apples where larvae are feeding on the fruit surface.
 Larvae may also attack the cavities at the calyx and stem ends as well as the places where two fruit touch.
 Leafroller feeding is characterized by canal-like channels in the fruit surface rather than the interior tunnel-feeding characteristic of codling moth and oriental fruit moth.

-For detailed information on insect emergence times, degree-day calculations, and the most current control practices (including recommended insecticides), read the "IPM Practices for Selected Pests" and "Relative Effectiveness of Insecticides and Miticides" sections of the Integrated Orchard Management Guide for Commercial Apples in the Southeast.
+For detailed information on insect emergence times, degree-day calculations, and the most current control practices (including recommended insecticides), read the "Pest and Orchard Management Program," "IPM Practices for Selected Pests," and "Relative Effectiveness of Insecticides and Miticides" sections of the Integrated Orchard Management Guide for Commercial Apples in the Southeast.

 Unless an individual orchard has a history of damage by this insect, it is doubtful that special precautions need to be taken.
 Timing is critical to the successful management of this pest.
 Depending on the type of insecticide used and the intensity of the TABM population, one or two applications during each of the two generations may be necessary.
 Maintain a clean orchard floor, particularly in the early spring before bloom, to minimize TABM populations by removing the food source for overwintering larvae.
 New apple sucker growth and broadleaf weeds are important food sources in the spring.
 In recent years TABM populations have been reduced to very low numbers because of new insecticides used in many orchards.